bxsk-ver/MGEMMV/README.md

 The framework will output syntax correctness, functionality correctness, and Pass\@k results, enabling comparison across different LLMs.

+## Citation

+If you find this repository useful, please cite:
 ```bibtex
 @ARTICLE{3648843,
   author={Zhang, Gaoche and Wang, Meiqi and Wang, Zhongfeng},